 If you’re looking for an inexpensive flooring option that you can work on yourself, there are lots of DIY installation options to choose from.
 Here are some of the most cost-effective flooring solutions available and a few tips to help you install them successfully.

 Vinyl plank and sheet: These synthetic surfaces are budget-friendly, easy to install and come in a huge range of colors, styles and textures.
 The vinyl planks feature an adhesive backing so they can be simply placed on your existing floor or substrate.
 Sheet vinyl is installed using a full-spread adhesive applied directly over the existing surface.
+Look for large bottles of super glue as an option, for a professional finish and easier installation.

 Self-Adhesive Vinyl Tile: Similar to traditional vinyl tile but with no need for added adhesive.
 The tiles come pre-attached with a peelable release paper which makes installation simple.
 Just remove the paper and stick in place.